tanveer21/tanveer21/README.md

 - 👋 Hi, I’m Tanveer Kaur.
 A Fullstack Developer from India
 - 👀 I’m interested in eveything which is related to code.
-Have 5 years of experience in Javascript aaplications.
+Have 5 years of experience in Javascript applications.
 - 🌱 I’m currently learning Next Js and some complex data structures
 - 💞️ I’m looking to collaborate on innovative stuff
 - 📫 Reach me through linkedIn https://www.linkedin.com/in/tanveer-kaur-8485aa112/